ValtteriL/iec62443-svv-demo/SVV-1.md

 - Verify anonymous user is unable to use the greeting functionality
 - Verify authenticated user is able to use the greeting functionality

+#### CR 2.2 Wireless use control

+The component does not support usage through wireless interfaces.
+Therefore no functional tests are needed.